-- It’s a job widely viewed as a stepping-stone to something better.
-Although many people do stay as EMTs for all of their working lives, most go on to become licensed paramedics or even pursue education toward becoming doctors, nurses and other higher-paid medical professionals.
+It’s a job widely viewed as a stepping-stone to something better.
+Although many people stay as EMTs for all their working lives, most of them go on to become licensed paramedics or even pursue education toward becoming doctors, nurses, and other higher-paid medical professionals.

-- Local governments do not set aside enough money for emergency services, and private ambulance services risk being priced out of the market if they charge more.
-Similarly, insurance companies are not willing to pay as much for ambulance services as other medical expenses.
-All of this drives profits down, which trickles down to the employees.
+Local governments do not set aside enough money for emergency services, and private ambulance services risk being priced out of the market if they charge more.
+Similarly, insurance companies are unwilling to pay as much for ambulance services as other medical expenses.
+All of this reduces profits, which has a direct impact on the employees’ wages.

-- Certification to become an EMT is a fairly quick process, and there is a low barrier of entry when compared to other jobs.
+Certification to become an EMT is a relatively quick process, and there is a low barrier to entry when compared to other jobs.
 There is also minimal room for advancement within the role, so career-minded people often move on to other things rather than staying in place and receiving raises.

 In some areas, especially rural communities, EMS roles are staffed by volunteers.
-This makes it even harder to secure a living wage as an EMT since there are others willing to do the work for free.
+This makes it even harder to secure a living wage as an EMT since others are willing to do the work for free.

 Can You Make Good Money As An EMT?

-It’s unlikely that you’ll ever earn a fortune working in emergency medical services, but it is possible to secure a stable living on the job.
-Salaries aren’t set in stone, and you can squeeze more money out of your career.
+It’s unlikely that you’ll ever earn a fortune working as an EMT in emergency medical services, but securing a stable living on the job is possible.
+Salaries aren’t set in stone, and you can squeeze more money out of your career as an EMT.
 There are a few ways you can boost your income and meet or exceed the high-end earnings estimates for your area:

-- You can pick up extra hours.
+You can pick up extra hours.
 If you’re able to do it safely, working more than 40 hours per week can pad your paycheck.
 In most cases, overtime pay is 1.5 times your usual hourly rate.
-You may also receive a shift differential, or higher pay, for working sub-optimal shifts such as overnights.
+You may also receive a shift differential or higher pay for sub-optimal shifts such as overnights.

 If you have positive work experience and know that you bring value to your employer, you can ask for a raise.
-Your boss may not be able to extend one, but you’ll never know unless you try.
+Your boss may be unable to extend one, but you’ll never know unless you try.